Martinstomnas/trello-time-tracker/README.md

 # Trello Time Tracker Power-Up

 A free, open-source Trello Power-Up for time tracking and estimation.
-Track time per card, per person, set time estimates, view reports with charts and date filtering, and export to CSV/JSON.
+Track time per card, per person, set time estimates, view reports with charts and date filtering, and export to CSV.

 ## Features